GerHobbelt/ColorPaletteCodable/README.md

 ## Gradients

 The library defines `PAL.Gradients` which defines a collection of colors with positions that can be used when using a gradient.
-Certain gradient types (eg. `.grd`) support multiple gradients within the same file.
+Certain gradient types (e.g. `.grd`) support multiple gradients within the same file.

 ## Gradient API